Kurento/kurento/source/user/intro.rst

    *Peer-to-peer WebRTC approach vs. WebRTC through a media server*

-Conceptually, a WebRTC media server is just a multimedia middleware where media traffic passes through when moving from source to destinations.
+Conceptually, a WebRTC media server is just a multimedia middleware where media traffic passes through when moving from source(s) to destination(s).

 Media servers are capable of processing incoming media streams and offer different outcomes, such as: